|

 With that, Tom heaved himself up from the bench and made his way inside.
 He wasn't feeling well.
 He took to his bed.
 His temperature rose as the day wore on, until the cool draft of Death's entrance was balm against his cheek.
 In his fever, he looked toward the figure in the doorway, no knowledge of who it was, but thinking instead of his last pleasure, the one thing that might ease his soul.

 'Please.
-Please, would you open the window and let me hear the birds sing' Death looked down at Tom.
+Please, would you open the window and let me hear the birds sing'

 'I'll be back for you in the Spring.'